Local H-Principles for Partial Holomorphic Relations

 \begin{theorem} Let $B$ be a Stein manifold of finite type and $X\to B$ be a holomorphic vector bundle.
-Then every open holomorphic relation $\calR\subset X^{(1)}_\CC$ with ample realifications satisfies a full, $C^0$--dense, parametric and relative to parameter $h$--principle over germs of any adapted skeleton that is weakly relative to any Stein compact properly attached to the adapted skeleton. \end{theorem} \begin{proof}(of Theorem \ref{Theorem: Holomorphic convex integration}) Since $\calR_\RR(M)$ is open and ample for every totally real submanifold $M$ of maximal dimension, Gromov's convex integration gives that $\calR_\RR(M)$ satisfies all kinds of $h$--principles.
-Therefore we are under the strongest hypothesis of Theorem \ref{Theorem: Main Theorem for finite type Stein manifolds.
+Then every open holomorphic relation $\calR\subset X^{(1)}_\CC$ with ample realifications satisfies a full, $C^0$--dense, parametric and relative to parameter $h$--principle over germs of any adapted skeleton that is weakly relative to any Stein compact properly attached to the adapted skeleton. \end{theorem} \begin{proof}[Proof (of Theorem \ref{Theorem: Holomorphic convex integration}).]
+Since $\calR_\RR(M)$ is open and ample for every totally real submanifold $M$ of maximal dimension, Gromov's convex integration gives that $\calR_\RR(M)$ satisfies all types of $h$--principles.
+Therefore we are under the strongest hypothesis of Theorem \ref{Theorem: Theorem for finite type Stein manifolds.
 Version that preserves holonomy in proper sets.}. \end{proof}

-The homotopies of germs of formal solutions obtained in Theorem \ref{Theorem: Main Theorem for finite type Stein manifolds.
+The homotopies of germs of formal solutions obtained in Theorem \ref{Theorem: Theorem for finite type Stein manifolds.
 Version that preserves holonomy in proper sets.} are made to preserve the holonomy over properly attached Stein compact sets, but they are not formed by holomorphic germs of sections.
-Nevertheless we can interchange this two properties and obtain the following
+We can do the opposite and obtain the following

-\begin{theorem} Under the hypothesis of Theorem \ref{Theorem: Main Theorem for finite type Stein manifolds.
+\begin{theorem} Under the hypotheses of Theorem \ref{Theorem: Theorem for finite type Stein manifolds.
 Version that preserves holonomy in proper sets.}, the relation $\calR$ satisfies the holomorphic $h$--principle over germs of any adapted skeleton.
-This holomorphic $h$--principle is close over Stein compact domains properly attached to the adapted skeleton.
+This holomorphic $h$--principle is weakly relative to Stein compact domains properly attached to the adapted skeleton.

 Moreover if the $h$--principles satisfied by the realifications are all parametric, relative to parameter, full and/or $C^0$--dense, then so it is the holomorphic $h$--principle of germs over the adapted skeleton. \end{theorem}